 2. Extensive availability.

 We are spoilt with all the modern amenities.
 PWAs, unlike native applications, are accessed on any OS and on any device, on an unreliable network or even offline.
 This gives us as users the feeling of inner peace, which is generated from the certainty.
-That a PWA will be available anyway is all but certain.
+It is all but certain that a PWA will be available anyway.

 Many places, formerly occupied by mobile apps only, are hosting PWAs now.
-Besides, the progressiveness is the key to creating a feature-complete website version.
+Besides, the progressiveness is the key to creating a feature-complete website version, to creating a PWA site.
 Consequently, when you are browsing web pages on your smartphone, you can enjoy more than their standard limited functionality.

 3. Ultimate user experience.

 With PWAs, you are very likely to engage and retain users who were already coming to your platform but were used to just passing by.
-Since it is in PWAs’ nature to be less volatile than single web pages but more available than native applications, they are providing a deeply engaging experience instantly upon customers’ landing on a website.
+Since it is in PWAs’ nature to be less volatile than single web pages but more available than native applications, features of progressive web apps taken together are providing a deeply engaging experience instantly upon customers’ landing on a website.

 Instead of being obliged to take a high-friction step of installing an app, people can get a native-like experience from the web, which is yielding more engagement.
 Namely, when a cellular tower becomes overloaded, actions taken will be completed no matter how high the current connection quality is.
 A nice bonus to those in search of user-oriented web apps, isn’t it?

-The beauty of a PWA technology is that it serves as a means to build apps uniting the best what the web and OS-specific apps have.
-The concepts to focus on are speed, integration, reliability, and engagement.
-But how are they being brought to fruition?
+The beauty of a PWA technology is that it serves as a means for building apps that at the same time unites the best of what the web and OS-specific apps have.
+The concepts to focus on here are speed, integration, reliability, and engagement.
+But how can you bring them to fruition creating your very first progressive web app?
 What are these ‘lightweight web pages’ like in action?
+How to use a PWA?

 In sum, it takes three simple steps to connect a PWA to your device: